flinn-fraher/LethalGiantless/Readme.md

 ### Build

 To build this mod locally:

+To configure the NuGet dependcies for this project, please refer to [the documentation for the LethalCompanyTemplateMod](https://github.com/LethalCompany/LethalCompanyModdingWiki/wiki/Starting-a-mod#adding-nuget-source)

 - Clone the entire repository
 - Open the .sln file in an IDE of your choice
 - Build the project
 - Navigate to ``\bin\Debug\netstandard2.1`` to find RemoveGiants.dll, following the instructions above to install.